redtexts/texts/pannekoek_1936_communist_party.md

 the method employed against criticising fellow-workers.
 Thus young and eager fighters were educated into rowdies instead of educating them to become real communists.
-When the national revolution came, when national violence proved too far stronger and more irresistable [sic] than communist violence, numerous young workers who had learned nothing but to beat their leaders' adversaries, at once changed their colors and became just as zealous nationalists as they were before zealous
+When the national revolution came, when national violence proved too far stronger and more irresistible than communist violence, numerous young workers who had learned nothing but to beat their leaders' adversaries, at once changed their colors and became just as zealous nationalists as they were before zealous